 I truly believe that DMA helped shape Andy’s future and his DMA experience has definitively given him a competitive advantage in the college admissions process.
 Not to mention he had a blast.
 Kudos to the staff and counselors at DMA!

 DMA offers fun and creative learning for the whole family!

 Have you ever wished that you could attend a summer camp just like your children?
-Well now you can.
+Well, now you can.
 This summer, Digital Media Academy’s adult, teen, and kids summer programs will allow both you and your children to learn the latest in creative technology.
-And while youre busy producing digital movies, creating web sites, or designing games, you’ll also get to share in your child’s learning experience-first hand.
-Imagine what dinner conversations will be like instead of the typical, So what did you do today?”
+And while you’re busy producing digital movies, creating web sites, or designing games, you’ll also get to share in your child’s learning experience-first hand.
+Imagine what dinner conversations will be like instead of the typical, “So, what did you do today?”

 Digital Media Academy: Creative Technology Immersion

-The Digital Media Academy provides adult learners, including teens and kids, college students, K-20 educators, and industry professionals with a weeklong learning experience in a summer retreat or camp environment.
+Digital Media Academy provides adult learners, including teens and kids, college students, K-20 educators, and industry professionals with a weeklong learning experience in a summer retreat or camp environment.
 In addition, participants can earn 4 quarter units of Stanford Continuing Studies credit.
 Courses include 3D Animation, Web Design, Strategies of Game Design, and Digital Video.
 Digital Media Academy attracts award-winning instructors such as Ben Waggoner (“world’s greatest compressionist”), New York School of Visual Arts’ Steve Adler, and veteran ABC producer and best-selling Final Cut Pro author, Tom Wolsky among others.